 Just like the driver of a passenger automobile, truck drivers often have bad habits while driving.
 These include speeding, texting while driving, inattention, improper lane usage, and other violations of the rules of the road.

 Have you been seriously injured, or has your loved one been seriously injured or killed in a crash with a semi truck or 18 wheeler?
-If so, call for a free consultation with the experienced truck accident lawyers at The Medler Law Firm, APC today.
+If so, call for a free consultation with the experienced truck accident lawyers at The Medler Law Firm today.

 If You Have a Case in California or Near Any of the Following Cities & Communities, We Can Help.
 Call Us Now for a FREE, No-Obligation Case Review: